richtamblyn/PGSparkLite/README.md

 ## Future Development Ideas
 - Storage of modified Amp presets on the amp and also in re-callable format via the web interface
-- Implement light-weight backend database (SQLite) to support storage of presets for individual pedals.